pdfcpu/pdfcpu/portfolio/portfolio_add.md

 # Add Portfolio Entries

-This command embeds one or more files by attaching them to a PDF input file.
+This command adds one or more files to a PDF input file aka the PDF portfolio.
 Have a look at some [examples](#examples).

 ## Usage